-- an actual or expected significant deterioration in the financial instrument's external (if available) or internal credit rating; - significant deterioration in external market indicators of credit risk, e.g. a significant increase in the credit spread, the credit default swap prices for the debtor; - existing or forecast adverse changes in business, financial or economic conditions that are expected to cause a significant decrease in the debtor's ability to meet its debt obligations; - an actual or expected significant deterioration in the operating results of the debtor; - an actual or expected significant adverse change in the regulatory, economic, or technological environment of the debtor that results in a significant decrease in the debtor's ability to meet its debt obligations.
+an actual or expected significant deterioration in the financial instrument's external (if available) or internal credit rating;

+significant deterioration in external market indicators of credit risk, e.g. a significant increase in the credit spread, the credit default swap prices for the debtor;

+existing or forecast adverse changes in regulatory, business, financial, economic conditions or technological environment that are expected to cause a significant decrease in the debtor's ability to meet its debt obligations; and an actual or expected significant deterioration in the operating results of the debtor.

+Irrespective of the outcome of the above assessment, the Group presumes that the credit risk has increased significantly since initial recognition when contractual payments are more than 90 days past due, unless the group has reasonable and supportable information that demonstrates otherwise.

+2.6 Impairment of financial assets and contract assets (CONTINUED)

+Other financial assets measured at amortised cost (CONTINUED)